hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

   workers ←-> queue ←-/
   ```

-Now, it’s of course possible to run all this and more on a single
+Now, it's of course possible to run all this and more on a single
 Linux server, and it is … but how would you scale the pieces
 independently?
 E.g., how can you greatly increase the computational
 capacity provided by Celery without getting a larger and larger box
-(whose resources aren’t touched by the other components)?
+(whose resources aren't touched by the other components)?
 Furthermore,
 what happens when this one server goes down for whatever reason?

 … (That business from above that started this section gets moved here)